GuanxiongHe23/FedGraph/README.md

 # Code of "Federated Graph Clustering with Structural Privacy Preservation"

-The code will be available after the paper been accepted.
+The code is partially pasted and will be available after the paper has been accepted.